sunshine055/reduce_disinformation/README.md

 9. Any additional raw links and research <br>
 10. Methods for reducing the flow of finance from supporters to platformers and spreaders. <br>
 11. An Example.
-12. Contact information for activists looking to contribute to this page.
+12. Contact information for activists looking to contribute to this page: email to: anondiscussion@gmail.com

 <br>
 <br>